 Plant Variety Rights Act 1987 review

 The Government is reviewing the Plant Variety Rights Act 1987.
 In September 2018 we released an Issues Paper exploring the key issues and opportunities for change in the PVR regime.
 Consultation closed on Friday 21 December 2018.

-We have now released an Options Paper, seeking feedback on options to amend the Plant Variety Rights Act.
-Submissions will close on 9 September 2019.
+We released an Options Paper in July 2019, seeking feedback on options to amend the Plant Variety Rights Act.
+Submissions closed on 9 September 2019.

 Consultation on the Options Paper closed on 9 September 2019.
 We are now in the process of collating and reviewing all the submissions and feedback received during the consultation period.
 These will be used to provide advice to Ministers on changes to the PVR regime.